Illinois Criminal Code and Laws

 • Fine of up to $25,000

-Note: Sentences for Murder convictions differ from felony sentences.
+Note: Sentences for Murder convictions differ from other felony class sentences.

 Illinois Misdemeanors Penalties